Deep Metric Learning with Chance Constraints: Related Work

 \textbf{Proxy-based DML.} Proxy-based methods consider augmenting the mini-batch with more samples for less noisy estimate of the expected loss and circumvent the costly embedding computation to include more samples in the mini-batches.
 Proxies typically are vectors representing embeddings of the class centers \cite{proxynca, chen2018virtual, teh2020proxynca++, kim2020proxy} and are trained along with the embedding function parameters.
-Non-trainable proxies are also exploited in \cite{wang2020cross} to gradually augment mini-batch with previously computed embeddings.
+Non-trainable proxies are also exploited in \cite{wang2020cross,ko2021learning} to gradually augment mini-batch with previously computed embeddings.
 In proxy-based DML, the pairwise distances are computed between the proxies and the mini-batch samples.
 Thus, pseudo-global dataset geometry is considered during loss computation.
-To better represent global geometry, multiple proxies per class are considered in \cite{rippel2016metric, Qian_2019_ICCV, zhu2020fewer} where the former two build on improving P@1\footnote{ P@1 (immediate neighbourhood) and MAP@R (global geometry) are explained in the supplementary material.} by fine-grained clustering of class samples to overlook intra-class variances.
+To better represent global geometry, multiple proxies per class are considered in \cite{rippel2016metric, Qian_2019_ICCV, zhu2020fewer} and a hierarchical structure is imposed to proxies in \cite{yang2022hierarchical} where the former two \cite{rippel2016metric, Qian_2019_ICCV} build on improving R@1 (immediate neighbourhood) by fine-grained clustering of class samples to overlook intra-class variances.
 In our analysis, we also align with increasing the proxies.
-Our work differs in that $i)$ we build on reducing the probability of proximity violations (\ie improving MAP@R\,\textsuperscript{\ref{metric}}) and $ii)$ we progressively increase the proxies by relating the proxy-based DML instances.
+Our work differs in that $i)$ we build on reducing the probability of proximity violations (\ie, improving MAP@R) and $ii)$ we progressively increase the proxies by relating the proxy-based DML instances.